blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Anti-Hindu Theological Arguments by Muslims.md

 # Metaphysics Joke

 Claim: "Hindus worship the creation and not the creator"
+Example: In replies to https://old.reddit.com/r/islam/comments/147a67f/was_prophet_nuh_sent_to_india/ (BTW it makes the claim that Suwa = Shiva, and I saw it in )

 Fix: These Muslims have to be taught some metaphysics.